Cycling is a year round activity so follow our top winter cycling tips to help you stay safe and comfortable in the saddle through the winter months.

 During the dark winter nights wearing reflective and fluorescent clothing helps you be visible to other road users.
 In addition, the following items of clothing will help keep you warm and dry.

-Helmet – Consider attaching a red light to the back of your helmet to help make you more visible to other road users, also a helmet with reduced venting may help to keep your head warm.
+Helmet – Consider attaching a red light to the back of your helmet to help make you more visible to other road users.
+Also a helmet with reduced venting may help to keep your head warm.

 Gloves – Should ideally be windproof, waterproof, long enough to cover your wrists and not too tight.
+Sometimes a couple of pairs of thin gloves work very well,

 2) Winter riding tips